 What hasn’t changed is Pivinski’s work ethic.
-Just like when she planted the first grapes in 1976, or when the winery officially opened in 1982, and when she and her husband split in 1985 and Pivinski took over the business as a single mother, you’ll still find the soon-to-be-74-year-old out in the vineyard getting her hands dirty planting and harvesting.
+Just like when she planted the first grapes in 1976, or when the winery officially opened in 1982, and when she and her husband split in 1985 and Pivinski took over the business as a single mother, you’ll still find the 75-year-old out in the vineyard getting her hands dirty planting and harvesting.

 “I love being out there working with the earth, because I feel like the earth is working with me,” Pivinski said.
 “I feel like the universe has rewarded me.
 I’m not talking financially, but in being happy with my life, and the way I’ve treated people.
 It all comes back to me and it’s been good stuff.”